 - Medical Insurance Premiums if Unemployed.
 If you have been receiving federal or state unemployment for 12 or more consecutive weeks, you may pay for medical insurance premiums from your Traditional IRA without paying the 10% early withdrawal penalty.
 The premiums may cover yourself, your spouse, and your dependents’ medical insurance premium.

 - Qualified Higher Education Expenses.
-You may pay for tuition, books, fees, supplies, and equipment at a qualified post-secondary institution for yourself, your spouse, your child or grandchild from your Traditional IRA without paying the 10% penalty.
+You may pay for tuition, books, fees, supplies, and equipment at a qualified post-secondary institution for yourself, your spouse, your child or grandchild from your Traditional IRA without paying the 10 percent penalty.

 - Medical Expenses.
-If you need to withdraw from your IRA to fund medical expenses in excess of 10% of your Adjusted Gross Income you may do so penalty-free.
+If you need to withdraw from your IRA to fund medical expenses in excess of 10 percent of your Adjusted Gross Income you may do so penalty-free.

 - First-Time Homebuyer Expenses.
 IRA distributions of up to $10,000 to help pay for the qualified acquisition costs of a first-time home avoid the early withdrawal penalty too.
 This is a lifetime limit per individual.
 A first-time homebuyer is defined by the IRS as not having an ownership interest in a principal residence for two years prior to your new home acquisition date.
 Even better, to qualify the home can be for you, your spouse, your child, your grandchild, your parent or even other ancestors.

 - Conversions of Traditional IRAs to Roth IRAs.
 Want to convert your Traditional IRA into a Roth IRA to avoid paying taxes on future account earnings?
-No problem, this too is considered a qualified event to avoid the 10% penalty.
+No problem, this too is considered a qualified event to avoid the 10 percent penalty.

 - You're the Beneficiary.
 If you are the beneficiary of someone else’s IRA and they die, there is usually an opportunity to withdraw funds without the penalty.
 Plenty of caution is required in this case, because if treated incorrectly the penalty might apply.

 - Qualified Reservist.
-If you were called to active duty after 9/11/2001 for more than 179 days, amounts withdrawn from your IRA during your active duty can also avoid the 10% penalty.
+If you were called to active duty after 9/11/2001 for more than 179 days, amounts withdrawn from your IRA during your active duty can also avoid the 10 percent penalty.

 - Annuity Distributions.
 There is also a way to avoid the 10% early withdrawal penalty if the distributions “are part of a series of substantially equal payments over your life (or your life expectancy)”.
 This option is complicated and must use an IRS-approved distribution method to qualify.